Multipotentialite, don’t choose a career (1)

-Choosing a profession, a sensitive subject for multipotentials.le.s
+Choosing a profession, a sensitive subject for multipotentialites.

-No wonder then that this theme is one of the most sought after on the web by people "like us".
-Because yes, if you read this article, it is because you are certainly one of those people who "have no passion"… or very many!
+It’s no wonder then that this topic is one of the most researched online by people “like us”.
+Because yes, if you are reading this article, you are certainly part of those people who “have no passion”… or very many!

-This is a subject that is close to my heart, because it has touched me personally for years.
-And who continues to exert ruthless pressure on multipotentials.
+This is a subject that is close to my heart, because it has personally affected me for years.
+And it continues to put relentless pressure on the multipotentialite.

-I am of course talking about this social pressure that asks you to choose your professional path, often very (far too) early moreover.
+I’m talking of course about the social pressure that asks you to choose your professional path, often very (much too) early.

-Let it come from your parents, who want to see you get a "good" job.
-Or high school, which wants to be able to put you in a class, in a stream, in a defined path from which you will never have to leave again.
+Whether it comes from your parents, who want to see you land a “good” job.
+Or from high school, which wants to put you in a class, in a field, in a predetermined path from which you should never deviate.

-And I'm not talking about the one exercised by recruiters.
-Nor the web crawlers that manage cv banks…
+And I’m not talking about the pressure exerted by recruiters.
+Nor the indexing robots that manage CV banks…

-I will try to explain to you why multipotential people are under so much pressure, and even more so in Western countries, and in today's world.
+I’ll try to explain why multipotential people are under so much pressure, and even more so in Western countries, and in today’s world.

-As this is a long topic, I decided to do it in several parts – and therefore, in several articles.
+As this is a long topic, I decided to do it in two parts.
+This is part one.

-My goal is above all to make you aware of the origin of this pressure, of the different factors that are at the origin of it.
+My main goal is to help you become aware of the origin of this pressure, of the different factors which are at the origin of it.

-And so to be able to take a step back, find alternatives, allow you to outsmart the traps.
-And so to be able to lead your life as you should, if you want to be heureux.se.
+And therefore to be able to take a step back, to find alternatives, to allow you to outwit the traps.
+And therefore to be able to lead your life as you should, if you want to be happy.

-And something tells me that behind this search for a professional path, this is your ultimate goal…
+And something is telling me that behind this search for a professional path, being happy with what you do for a living is your ultimate goal.

 Hang on, because I’m going to talk about the dominant social values, the world of tomorrow, the realities of life, and what happiness really is…

-Why are we so urged to choose our professional path?
+Why are we in such a hurry to choose our professional path?

 To understand this, we must first understand certain realities of the world in which we live.
-Certain psychological, practical, material and political aspects.
+Certain aspects of a psychological, practical, material and political nature.

-Because this pressure to choose a profession, and stick to it all your life, is explained by many aspects:
+Because this pressure to choose a profession, and to stick to it all one’s life, can be explained by many aspects:

-- the fear of tomorrow, of a changing world
+- fear of tomorrow, of a changing world

 - false beliefs